meta-ultra/antd-plus/README.md

 - other primary color of soybean
   - ![#409EFF](https://placehold.it/15/409EFF/409EFF) `#409EFF`

+### 🕶️ Built-in light and dark modes

-The implementation of gray mode is attaching class name below to html tag.
+Besides light and dark modes, an out-of-box gray mode is supported by attaching class name below to html tag.

 ```css
 .html-gray {